34 Deeply Disturbing Depression Statistics for 2021

 15. Depression facts incline that it’s the main cause of disability in the world.

 The number one reason for most years lived in disability is back pain.
 Depression was the leading cause in 26 countries, though.

 16. Teenagers who consume marijuana are more prone to developing depression as young adults.

 (Science Daily) (NHS)

 While some countries have legalized marijuana fully, there is always the age restriction and depression facts and statistics are one of the reasons against.
-Marijuana is said to have a detrimental effect on the teen brain.
-Depression and lower IQ are some of its side effects.
+Marijuana is said to have a detrimental effect on the young brain.

 17. Men with depression are more likely to die by suicide than women.

-The reason for this depression stat lies in the fact that men choose more reliable ways to end their lives.
+The explanation for this depression stat lies in the fact that men choose more “reliable” ways to end their lives.
 Therefore, do not interpret the statistic in a way that men tend to commit suicide more than women — their execution processes are just more “successful”.